imrafaelmerino/json-values/README.md

 _filterKeys_ methods remove keys from JsObj based on the full path of the key and its associated element.

-_filterElements_ methods remove keys from JsObj based on the full path of the key and its associated element.
+_filterElems_ methods remove keys from JsObj based on the full path of the key and its associated element.

 _filterObjs_ is a specialization of filterElements to remove json objects.